 - Software Development Security

 CISSP candidates need to have a minimum of five years of work experience in two or more of the eight areas of expertise.
 Like the HCISPP certification, the CISSP 250 question exam has a passing score of 70%, and there are re-certification requirements.
+The exam costs $699 US to take through Pearson VUE.
 Source: (ISC)2 CISSPP.

 3. CHDA – Certified Health Data Analyst

-New to the list for 2018 is the Certified Health Data Analyst, which is the creation of AHIMA (American Health Information Management Association).
-This certification came as the Healthcare IT industry has matured in the area of advanced data analysis.
+Moving on from AWS, we have our certification from AHIMA (American Health Information Management Association).
+The Certified Health Data Analyst came as the Healthcare IT industry has matured in the area of advanced data analysis.
 The CHDA designation recognizes skills in the collection, interpretation, analysis, and presentation of complex Healthcare data.
 It would be helpful for anyone who works with population health systems.
 The CHDA certification requires a prerequisite RHIT certification, or various combinations of experience and/or a four year degree.
+The exam costs $259 US for AHIMA members, and #329 US for non-members.
+Testing is administered by Pearson VUE.
 Source: Certified Health Data Analyst Certification.

 - Medical Terminology